ksu-is/Drumline-Lighting-Effects/README.md

 # Drumline-Lighting-Effects
 This is a program meant for a marching band drumline where LED lights will be attached to the drums and depending on where the perform is on the field they will change colors.
+The marching band field is spserated out into coordiantes to leanr our drill and how to march.
+These cordiantes will be used and using a tracker of some sorts to locate the center snare player with the marching field cordinates it will follow a programmed out set of lighting effects that will change for the entier dumline.
+The "master" controller will be the center snare as he will be the only one being tracked and will cause the light updates.